Goldendoodle Generations What does F1, F1b, Multigeneration really mean?

 While genetics are always a gamble, here are some generalities.
 You can have any hair type show up in any generation.
 But, generally, the more poodle blood, the less they will shed and the less of an allergic reaction.
 All dogs produce saliva, dander, and shed hair.
 It depends on the coat type and other factors how much shedding and how minimal the allergy symptoms.
 I do not guarantee your puppy will not shed, but here are some generalities.

 All puppies will shed at various stages until their adult hair coat comes in around 6 months of age.
-While you can guess about how they will look as adults based on hair type as a puppy, you will not know their final hair type until they're 6 months old or older.
+While you can guess about how they will look as adults based on hair type as a puppy, you will not know their final hair type for sure until they're 6 months old or older.

 Create your own unique website with customizable templates.